-Everyone loves creating memories in their RV, camper, motorhome or trailer!
-However, having a recreational vehicle parked in your backyard isn’t always a great option.
+Everyone loves creating memories in their RV, camper, motorhome, or trailer!
+However, storing a recreational vehicle in your backyard isn’t always a great option.
 In fact, it’s often illegal.
-Finding a suitable storage option for your RV can be a challenge.
-To find a storage option that fits your needs and budget, begin by learning about the different costs and types of RV storage and determining which storage amenities you need.

 Typical Length (in feet) | Best Storage Unit Size (in feet) | Average Monthly Cost | Average Monthly Cost with Neighbor | |